 She is wrong.
 Three Israelis did not die yesterday…they were brutally murdered.

 “Do you get it?”
 She asks.
 Honestly, I do get it…it is Sarah and others like her who do not get it and worse, are working very hard to make sure you don’t get it either.
 “A total of six people are now dead,” she continues.
 Well, she’s not bad with math but facts are what seems to escape her notice.

 Then she attempts to tell you about the three Israelis.
-Note who she carefully points out that in addition to his grandfather, his two “adult children” were butchered.
-She points this out, lest you think they are younger and therefore more likely to offer sympathy.
+Note how she carefully points out that in addition to the grandfather, his two “adult children” were butchered.
+She points this out, lest you think they are younger and therefore you might be inclined to feel more sympathy.
 She says she is angry and “so so sad.”

 But then, she quickly turns to the “other” side.
 She wants to know about the young men who died on the Palestinian side without once mentioning how they died or what they were doing when death “came upon them.”
 And, of course, to increase your sympathy, she wonders who is taking care of the mothers of these Arabs.
 The mother of the terrorist who murdered three Israelis has already come out announcing that she is proud of her son…is this one of the mothers that Sarah Tuttle-Singer worries about?

 She doesn’t wonder about the mother of the “adult children” – because she is, it seems, another victim in the attack and is currently in the hospital fighting for her life.

 And then she delivers her most important message.
 She wants you to care as much about the dead Arabs as the murdered Jews.
 She wants to erase sides in this battle, coming dangerously close to ignoring 90% of the truth is this horrible conflict that we have been involved in since and before the founding of the State of Israel.